 By high school, this was common knowledge for all of us.
-Do not pass someone else’s work off as your own.
 Do not copy someone else’s work.
-Plagiarism and copyright= not cool.
+Plagiarism and copyright= wrong.
 It’s that simple.

 The internet is actually fairly similar, like it or not.

 In fact, not only are you breaking the law, you are affecting someone’s livelihood.
 My job is to generate traffic to my site.
 When people visit my site, they purchase things, see or click on the advertisements.
 I can only make that income if they come to my site.
-I am also a freelance writer and photographer for other companies.
-So when someone posts my images wherever they please, this affects me as well.
+I am also a freelance writer and photographer for other companies, and that can be affected as well.

 I personally am totally fine with posting an image with link without permission from source.
 This is only MY opinion, though.